-Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas Wedding In Jodhpur
+Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas' Wedding In Jodhpur

 - Inside Pictures From Priyanka Chopra-Nick Jonas' Thanksgiving Dinner

-Priyanka Chopra and Nick Jonas are all set to tie the knot On December 2 and 3 in a Hindu and Christian style wedding respectively at the Taj Umaid Bhawan Palace in Jodhpur and the mehendi and sangeet ceremony will begin on November 28 and 29.
+Priyanka Chopra and Nick Jonas are all set to tie the knot on December 2 and 3 in a Hindu and Christian style wedding, respectively at the Taj Umaid Bhawan Palace in Jodhpur and the mehendi and sangeet ceremony will begin on November 28 and 29.
 The palace is booked for the entire week and security has been beefed up all across the venue.
 The who's who of town will be attending the wedding and it is reported that Prime Minister Narendra Modi has been invited as well and might attend the wedding too.

-Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas Wedding
+Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas' Wedding

 "We are not sure if she was actually able to meet the PM with her fiancé.
 But the invitation with a special request to put in an appearance has been conveyed to the PM," said a source to Deccan Chronicle.